chef-boneyard/chef-web-docs-2016/includes_chef_auth/includes_chef_auth_authentication_other_curl.rst

        esac
      }

+    chef_api_request "$@"

-After this shell script is sourced into the local shell, use it similar to the following:
+After saving this shell script to a file named chef_api_request, use it similar to the following:

 .. code-block:: bash

-   $ chef_api_request GET "/clients"
+   $ bash chef_api_request GET "/clients"